James pours in 43 as Lakers hold off Hornets, 121-115 - NewsBreak

 For the seventh time in NBA history, a player scored 70-plus points in a game.
 Unfortunately for the Chicago Bulls, it came at their expense.
 Yes, as part of a 145-134 overtime victory, Cleveland Cavaliers guard Donovan Mitchell exploded for 71 points and 11 assists on 22-for-34 shooting (7-for-15 from 3-point range, 20-for-25 from the line).

-LeBron James has been upgraded to available for Monday's game between the Los Angeles Lakers and Charlotte Hornets.
+Patrick Beverley overthrew a pass to LeBron James during Monday's game between the Los Angeles Lakers and Charlotte Hornets.

 thesource.com